 We’re firmly of the belief that before you start giving advice – have some experience.

-We are full time house sitters and have done over 30 house sits through TrustedHousesitters in the past 3.5 years.
+We are full time house sitters and have been house sitting through TrustedHousesitters since 2015.

 Our point?
 We know a thing or two (or several) about house sitting.
 We also have picked the brains of all the homeowners we have sat for, in order to provide the homeowner perspective as well.